StSchnell/linq/README.md

 # linq

 This is a JavaScript implementation of the .NET [LINQ](https://msdn.microsoft.com/en-us/library/bb308959.aspx) library.<br>
-This is a fork with the addition to use linq with the [Rhino JavaScript engine](https://github.com/StSchnell/linq/blob/master/README.md#rhino).<br>
+It contains all the original .NET methods plus a few additions and it is written in pure JavaScript with no dependencies.<br>
-It contains all the original .NET methods plus a few additions and it is written in pure JavaScript with no dependencies.
+This is a fork with the addition to use linq with the [Rhino JavaScript engine](https://github.com/StSchnell/linq/blob/master/README.md#rhino).

 ## Examples